Book a Demo!

 Code - OSS Development MCP Server

-This directory contains a Model Context Protocol (MCP) server that provides Playwright browser automation capabilities for Code - OSS development and testing.
-The MCP server exposes Code - OSS's Playwright testing infrastructure through a standardized interface, allowing AI assistants and other tools to interact with browsers programmatically.
+This directory contains a Model Context Protocol (MCP) server that provides VS Code automation capabilities for Code - OSS development and testing.
+The MCP server exposes Code - OSS's testing infrastructure through a standardized interface, allowing AI assistants and other tools to interact with VS Code programmatically.

 What is MCP?

 The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely connect to external data sources and tools.
-This MCP server specifically provides browser automation capabilities using Playwright, making it possible for AI assistants to:
+This MCP server specifically provides VS Code automation capabilities, making it possible for AI assistants to:

-• Interact with UI elements (click, type, hover, etc.)
+• Interact with editors, terminals, and UI elements

 Quick Start - Stdio